leobudima/elogii-blog/content/how-better-delivery-schedules-help-you-provide-a-better-service.md

 The seriousness of the injury or illness tells the doctor which patients have high priority needs, and which patients can wait for treatment.
 And this helps him to use his time efficiently so he can treat all of his patients.

-The same logic applies to managing delivery schedules.
+The same logic applies when managing delivery schedules.
 If you set the priority from highest to lowest for each order, you can plan better schedules because you know which deliveries come first.

 To prioritize orders, take a look at your service offer.
 You probably have a few different options besides the standard delivery.
 In most cases, the type of delivery will tell you which one to schedule first.